Pharyngitis Causes and Symptoms

 - Croup (in children)

-- Bacterial Infections: Bacterial infections are less common but can lead to severe cases of pharyngitis.
+- Bacterial Infections: Although less common, bacteria can cause severe pharyngitis.
 Examples include:

 - Group A Streptococcus (causing strep throat)